laravel-mix/laravel-mix/docs/mixjs.md

 </style>
 ```

-If you're familiar with Vue, this show all look very familiar, so we'll move on.
+If you're familiar with Vue, this should all look very familiar, so we'll move on.

 **./webpack.mix.js**